Gastar Is Doing All The Right Things To De-Risk

 Source: Gastar

 Q3's net production came in at 5.8 MBoe/d.
 I am not a fan of barrel of equivalent because it is inherently flawed.
 That being said, GST produces mostly liquids (69%) so it is a fairly reliable figure.
 Proved reserves are also liquids heavy with 60% being oil.
 GST will benefit from the massive increase in natural gas prices as of late but not as much as other E&Ps with heavier weights to dry gas.
 As we can see by the information on undeveloped drilling locations, the company has a very heavy pipeline of wells to drill provided it has enough capital to do so.

 As someone with a petroleum engineering and geology background, GST also benefits from this acreage having five possible formations with multiple benches to drill.
 The two main pay zones are near the Oswego but between the Mississippi Lime and Woodford Shale there are several others.
-Assuming the economics are right, this permits Gastar to hit multiple formations per vertical well bore which reduces costs and "increases" the number of wells it has in its inventory in the traditional sense.
+Assuming the economics are right, this permits Gastar to hit multiple formations per vertical well bore, which reduces costs and "increases" the number of wells it has in its inventory in the traditional sense.

 Source: Gastar

 This chart shows a few things.
 First, GST's proved reserves in the mid-continent increased rapidly from 2013 through 2015 but declined in 2016.
-Its liquids ratio ha remained consistently around 80% with most reserves in the form of crude oil and condensate.
+Its liquids ratio has remained consistently around 80% with most reserves in the form of crude oil and condensate.
 One positive aspect to 2016 was the increase in proven developed from 33% in prior years to 42%.
 This does not totally offset the decline in proven reserves but it is a move in the right direction.
 Has the reduction in proven reserves (which fluctuate with commodity prices due to accounting rules) resulted in less production?

 Source: Gastar